Get Started

 Broken link building and mention reclamation work best as complements to outreach-driven tactics like guest posting or original research promotion.
 They’re less scalable than content-led strategies but demand minimal creative work, making them ideal when your team has research bandwidth but limited editorial capacity.

-The challenge: most links you earn through these methods become static the moment they go live.
+The challenge.
+Most links you earn through these methods become static the moment they go live.
 If the destination page changes or your site restructures, the link loses relevance or breaks entirely.
 This is where control matters.
 Services that provide editable placements let you update link targets without re-pitching publishers, preserving the SEO equity you worked to earn.
 Hetneo’s technology addresses this by allowing anchor text and destination updates on placed links, turning one-time wins into long-term assets.

 To measure link building ROI properly, track not just placement rates but link longevity and relevance decay over time.
-A fixed link to a discontinued product page delivers zero value six months later; an editable one redirects traffic indefinitely.
+A fixed link to a discontinued product page delivers zero value six months later.
+An editable one redirects traffic indefinitely.

 Interconnected chain links representing strong backlink network and SEO strategy